wilberh/Simulation-of-waiting-queues/README.md

 PROGRAM:
-Simulation of a waiting queue at an airline check-in counter
+Simulations of waiting queues at an airline check-in counter

 DATE:
 February 21st, 2015